Contact Ussite maplink to home page

 Buying an Electric Guitar

-is to get familiar with
+Get familiar with

 your instrument ...

-The main parts are the same as an acoustic guitar -- a neck to hold, strings to strum, a bridge to hold the strings, a way to tune the strings and a body to make it all stay together.
+The main parts are the same as an acoustic guitar -- a neck to hold, strings to strum, a bridge to hold the strings, a way to tune the strings, and a body to make it all stay together.
 An electric guitar adds a few more parts so that it can deliver its sound to an amplifier.
-The quality and craftsmanship of the parts separates the big-money guitars from the cheaper ones.
+The quality and craftsmanship of the parts separate the big-money guitars from the cheaper ones.

 Electric Guitar Parts